mpv-player/mpv/DOCS/man/options.rst

         maximum amplification, i.e. amplify by 200%.
 The default volume (no change in volume) will be ``50`` in this case.

-``--audiodrop``
-    If video is by more than 500 ms behind, insert 500 ms of silence, to make up for audio getting ahead.
-Might help if video decoding is too slow beyond help.

 ``--volume-restore-data=<string>``
     Used internally for use by playback resume (e.g. with ``quit_watch_later``).
     Restoring value has to be done carefully, because different AOs as well as